+Adjournment means postponing proceedings at a Meeting of the Directors or a General Meeting or ending or dismissing further business at such a Meeting.

+Adult Membership means a Member over the age of 18 that holds full membership rights.

 Amendment in relation to the Rules of the Credit Union includes the addition of any new Rule or the deletion of any existing Rule.

-Approved Person means an individual authorised by the Regulator to perform a regulated function within the Credit Union
+Approved Person means an individual authorised by the Regulator to perform a regulated function within the Credit Union.

-Board and Board of Directors means the Committee of management of the Credit Union
+Board and Board of Directors means the individuals elected as Directors to collectively govern the Credit Union in accordance with the provisions of these Rules.

+Bona Fide Organisation is an organisation that has a commonality of interest amongst organisation Members, for example a Trade Union.

+Chair means a Director of the Board that presides over meetings of the Board or General Meetings.

+Chief Executive Officer means the highest-ranking Employee in the Credit Union that is ultimately responsible for management of the Credit Union.

+Co-Opted Director means a Director who is temporarily appointed until the next General Meeting.

+Committee of the Board is a Committee of Directors drawn from the Board of Directors, called for a particular purpose.

+Common Bond is the criteria for membership of a Credit Union which can be geographic, employment based, or both.

+Corporate Member means a corporate body that fulfils the criteria of Rule 13.

+Corporate Representative means the person nominated to represent an incorporated Corporate Member.

-Credit Union means a society registered under the Industrial and Provident Societies Act 1965 by virtue of Section 1 of the Credit Unions Act 1979
+Credit Union means a society registered under the Industrial and Provident Societies Act 1965 by virtue of Section 1 of the Credit Unions Act 1979, which is a financial mutual that is run by its Members, for its Members.

-Corporate Member unless the context requires otherwise has the meaning attached to it in section 15(6) of The Legislative Reform (Industrial and Provident Societies and Credit Unions) Order 2011

-Deferred Shares has the meaning assigned to as per Rule 24
+Deferred Shares means Shares that do not have any rights to the assets of a Credit Union undergoing bankruptcy, until all Members are paid.

-Deposit(s) shall have the meaning ascribed to it by the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001 – SI2001/544 (or any successor Act)
+Deposit(s) shall have the meaning ascribed to it by the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001 – SI2001/544 (or any successor Act).

 Different Term Shares shall be shares that may receive a dividend out of interim profits more than once a year.

-Director means a member of the Board of Directors of the Credit Union
+Director means a member of the Board of Directors of the Credit Union, including the Chair or Vice-Chair.

+Dissolution is the process where the Credit Union is wound up and is no longer operating due to either insolvency or where three quarters of the membership petition for it and is approved by the Regulator.

 Dividend Bearing Shares means a share issued on terms which entitle the shareholder to dividend but no interest.

+Electronic Means any real time interactive session which allows the Members to attend and participate in a General Meeting such as a live webinar, audio conferencing, online meetings (e.g., Teams, Zoom or video links) or any other electronic method as may be set out in the Voting Policy.

+External Auditor means a qualified Accounting firm listed on the official Audit Register who conduct audits, reviews, and other work for the Credit Union.
+An External Auditor is independent of the Credit Union and is in a good position to make an impartial evaluation of the financial statements and systems of controls.

+Financial Year normally means 1 October to 30 September.

 FSMA means the Financial Services and Markets Act 2000 or any successor legislation.

+General Meeting means a meeting of Members which may be in the form of an Annual General Meeting or a Special General Meeting.

 Interest Bearing Shares means a share issued on terms which entitle the shareholder to interest but no dividend.